Mount Nyangani: Mountain hikes

 The above are all walks or scrambles, without rock climbing involved.
 However, caution is advised, especially on unmarked routes, as the weather may change very rapidly: descent of cloud can result in visibility of less than 50 m.
 This may well be the cause for a number of disappearances on the mountain, such as that of two teenage children of the then Minister of Finance, Tichaendepi Masaya.

 Rivers and waterfalls

 Three rivers have their sources on Mount Nyangani: the Nyamuziwa River, the (Kairezi) Gairezi River and the Pungwe River.
 The first two are tributaries of the Mazowe River, which is itself a tributary of the Zambezi River.

 The Nyama River, a tributary of the Kayirezi, falls off the main plateau in a waterfall on the northeast of the mountain and the Gairezi Falls are located on the east edge of the main plateau.

 Fauna

-The fauna of the area is described under Nyanga National Park.
+The fauna of the area are described under Nyanga National Park.
 Additional information: